The skills every modern CFO needs

 At Quantico, we see our role as guiding successful and idealistic startups as they mature into more professional and capable scale-ups.

 So, while the traditional, strategic aspect to the remit of a CFO is still essential, a modern CFO cannot limit themselves solely to strategy.
+CFOs need more skills to make an impact.

 You need to be a data expert, understanding how data flows through the organisation and championing its use for unbiased reporting.
-You also need to be comfortable setting up processes, for your finance functions and across the business.
+You also need to be comfortable setting up processes, both for your finance functions and across the business.
 This is especially relevant in scale-ups where control environments are often lacking.

 If you've got the skills of a modern CFO, it's time to talk to Quantico.
-We can introduce you to best-in-class clients, where you can really make a mark.
+We can introduce you to best-in-class clients, where you can really make your mark.
 Plus, we ensure the accounting process is always taken care of, leaving you to focus on what's more important.
 With Quantico, you're part of a great team, backed by a peer group who support you.

 To find out more about joining Quantico, visit our site today.